Ju-On: The Grudge

 Ju-On: The Grudge is a 2002 Japanese supernatural horror film written and directed by Takashi Shimizu.
 It is the third installment in the Ju-On series and the first to be released theatrically (the first two being direct-to-video productions).
-It stars Megumi Okina, Misaki Ito, Takashi Matsuyama, and Yui Ichikawa.
+It stars Megumi Okina, Misaki Ito, Takashi Matsuyama and Yui Ichikawa.

 Ju-On: The Grudge premiered at the Screamfest Film Festival on 18 October 2002, by Lions Gate Films.
+The film received favourable reviews from critics but was initially unfavourably compared to another Japanese horror film, Ring but subsequent reception has been more positive.

+A sequel to the film titled Ju-On: The Grudge 2, also directed by Shimizu, was released in 2003.

-The film received favourable reviews from critics, but was unfavourably compared to another Japanese horror film, Ring.
-It spawned a franchise, an American remake, 2006 and 2009 sequels and a 2020 sidequel to the remake, and a prequel television series entitled JU-ON: Origins which premiered in 2020.
+It also spawned a franchise, an American remake, 2006 and 2009 sequels, a 2020 sidequel to the remake and a prequel television series entitled Ju-On: Origins, which premiered in 2020.

 Plot

-Several years prior to the main plot, Takeo Saeki murders his wife Kayako after discovering she is in love with another man, also killing the family cat, Mar, and his son, Toshio.
-The murders create a curse that revives the family as vengeful ghosts, with Kayako's ghost murdering Takeo.
+Several years before the main plot, Takeo Saeki murders his wife Kayako after discovering she is in love with another man, also killing the family cat, Mar, and his son, Toshio.
+The murders create a curse that revives the family as vengeful ghosts, which results in Kayako's ghost murdering Takeo.
 Whoever enters their house in Nerima, Tokyo, is eventually consumed by the curse, which spreads to the place they die in and in turn consumes anyone who comes in.

 The latest owners of the house are the Tokunaga family, consisting of salaryman Katsuya, his wife Kazumi, and his ill mother Sachie.
-Kazumi is quickly consumed by the curse, and Katsuya is emotionally affected by Takeo's personality before dying too.
-Katsuya's sister Hitomi dies shortly after Kayako's spirit follows her to her office and then her apartment.
+Kazumi is quickly consumed by the curse, and Katsuya is possessed by Takeo before dying as well.
+Kayako's ghost follows Katsuya's sister Hitomi to her office, where it kills a security guard, and then to her apartment, where it kills her as well.

-Social worker Rika is sent by her boss Hirohashi to care for Sachie.
-She discovers Toshio, and witnesses Sachie being killed by Kayako's ghost, causing her to faint.
+Social worker Rika is sent by her boss Hirohashi to take care of Sachie.
+She discovers Toshio before she witnesses Sachie being killed by Kayako's ghost, causing her to faint in shock.
 Hirohashi finds Rika and contacts the police.
-Detectives Nakagawa and Igarashi discover Katsuya's and Kazumi's bodies in the attic, and later learn of Hitomi's disappearance and the death of a security guard at her workplace.
-Hirohashi's body is discovered, and Rika is haunted by the ghosts.
+Detectives Nakagawa and Igarashi discover Katsuya's and Kazumi's bodies in the attic and later learn of Hitomi's disappearance and the death of the security guard at her workplace.
+Hirohashi's body is discovered, and the ghosts begin to haunt Rika.

 Upon researching the history of the house and the Saeki murders, Nakagawa and Igarashi contact a retired detective named Toyama, who is afraid of revisiting the case.
 Toyama goes to burn the house down but hears a group of teenage girls upstairs.
 One flees while the others are consumed.
-Kayako appears, chasing Toyama away but killing Nakagawa and Igarashi.
-Toyama eventually dies, leaving behind a daughter named Izumi.
-As a teenager, Izumi went to the house with her friends but fled while her friends were killed by Kayako; this was the event Toyama witnessed in the past.
+Kayako then appears, chasing Toyama away but killing Nakagawa and Igarashi.
+After becoming a shut-in, Toyama eventually succumbs to the curse, leaving behind a young daughter named Izumi.